ReDI-School/intermediate-java/10-exception-and-error-handling/index.md

 The purpose of it is to force the developer to consider **expected** cases they might not be aware of.

-Example: **_ParseException_** is a checked exception.
+Example: **_ParseException_** is a checked exception used when you try to convert a String to a Date object.

 The following code will not compile unless we either handle the exception or declare it in the method.

-#### Handle the exception:
 ```java
 public static Date readDate() {